Héloïse Durant Rose: Personal life and legacy

-Rose married twice.
-Her first husband was Arthur Frethey, a medical student she met in London; she was widowed when he died, just six weeks after their 1891 wedding.
+Durant Rose married twice.
+Her first husband was Arthur Frethey, a medical student she met in London; she was widowed when he died just six weeks after their 1891 wedding.
 She married a Danish man, Charles Heinrich Marcus Rose, in 1895.
-She had one son, Timbrell Durant Rose (1896-1962).
+She had one son, Timbrell Durant Rose (1896–1962).
 She and Charles moved to St. Petersburg, Florida by 1932, where she was widowed in 1937, and died in 1943, aged about 90 years.
 A collection of her letters is archived in the Special Collections Research Center, Syracuse University.

 Author Sheila Myers wrote a trilogy of novels, Imaginary Brightness, Castles in the Air, and The Night is Done, based on the Durant family, with Ella Durant as one of the main characters.